nodestream-proj/nodestream/docs/docs/guides/creating-your-own-interpretation.md

 Sometimes parsing data is extremely complex meaning its impossible to rely on the `Interpretation` [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to handle every possible permutation of different data.
-To handle this, the `Interpretation` system is pluggable.
+To handle this, the `Interpretation` system is plug-able.

 Here's an example.
 Let's say you want to store a boolean property but also want to store the negative property.
 For instance, you want to store both an `enabled` and `disabled` property where the one is the opposite value of the other.

-For more information on interpretations see the [Tutorial](../tutorial.md) and the [Intepreter Reference](../reference/interpreter.md).
+For more information on interpretations see the [Tutorial](../tutorial.md) and the [Interpreter Reference](../reference/interpreter.md).

 ## Define Your Interpretation Class